-Not all muzzle brakes attach to the end of a barrel the same way, so you will carefully want to research the method of attachment for your muzzle brake before you purchase.
+- Attachment: Not all muzzle brakes attach to the end of a barrel the same way.
+So, it’s best to research the method of attachment of your muzzle brake before purchasing.
 Some are very easy to install and can be simply threaded or twisted on and off.
-But others are more complex, and will most likely need a gunsmith in order to get them properly attached.
+But others are more complex, and will most likely need a gunsmith in order to get them attached properly.

-While muzzle brakes are designed to reduce muzzle rise and recoil on your AR-15, you still don’t want your brake to be so large that it adds to much weight or length to end of your rifle either.
-A more compact muzzle brake will be best.
+- Size: You don’t want a large muzzle break that it adds extra weight or length to the end of your rifle either. compact muzzle brake will be best.

-Some muzzle brakes will come with flash suppressors on them, so your visibility will not be reduced in any meaningful way while firing.
-This is not a truly necessary feature to have, but it is still something to think about.
+- Suppressing Flash: Some muzzle brakes will come with flash suppressors on them, reducing your visibility while firing.
+This is not a necessary feature to have, but it is still something to think about.

-The best muzzle brakes will come with either a stainless steel or parkerized finish for good rust and corrosion resistance against rain, snow, and humidity.
-This will enable your muzzle brake to last longer and maintain good performance over the long term.
+- Rust and Corrosion Resistance: The best muzzle brakes will come in either a stainless steel or parkerized finish for rust and corrosion resistance against rain, snow, and humidity.
+This enables your muzzle brake to last long and maintain good performance over time.

 Now that we’ve covered why you need to upgrade your AR-15 with a muzzle brake and the top qualities to look for in one, here are the top three best .300 Blackout muzzle brakes for 2020:

-The VG6 Precision Gamma .300 Blackout Muzzle Brake was released back in 2013, but has already established itself as one of the most popular muzzle brakes on the market today.
-Furthermore, VG6 Precision has also made a strong name for themselves as making some of the highest quality muzzle brakes on the market as well.
+The VG6 Precision Gamma .300 Blackout Muzzle Brake was released back in 2013, but has already established itself as one of the most popular muzzle brakes in the market today.
+Furthermore, VG6 Precision has made a strong name for themselves as making some of the highest quality muzzle brakes on the market.
 The VG6 Gamma is a highly engineered muzzle brake that almost totally eliminates recoil out of your .300 Blackout AR-15.

-The Gamma is actually a hybrid muzzle device that is designed to both eliminate recoil and keep muzzle rise to the absolute minimum.
-This should help to improve your accuracy, and also makes faster follow up shots much easier as well.
+The Gamma is actually a hybrid muzzle device that eliminates recoil and keep muzzle rise to the absolute minimum.
+Therefore, improving your accuracy, and making faster follow-up shots much easier as well.

 VG6 Precision used a number of cutting edge and state of the art engineering methods to make the Gamma muzzle brake.
-For instance, it is built completely out of heated stainless steel and using precise CNC technology.
-As an added bonus, it is built completely out of the United States.
+For instance, it is built completely out of heated stainless steel and using precise CNC technology in the U.S.

-The Gamma can be used with any .300 Blackout barrel between 10.5 up to 18.5 inches long.
+You can use the Gamme with any .300 Blackout barrel between 10.5 up to 18.5 inches long.
 It utilizes 5.8×24 threading, and also ships with a crush washer.

-When it comes to color, you can choose between bead blasted stainless steel or a black nitride finish, both of which are highly durable and very corrosion resistant against moisture as well.
+When it comes to color, you can choose between bead blasted stainless steel or a black nitride finish, both of which are highly durable and very corrosion resistant against moisture.

-All in all, the Gamma is a very well constructed muzzle brakes that also can boast of an atheistically pleasing design and cutting edge machining methods.
-Built out of a high quality heat treated stainless steel using CNC precision methods, it’s very high quality.
-It’s also not a terribly expensive option, and comes with many features and qualities that you would expect only out of a higher end muzzle brake model.
+To summarize, the Gammafeatures a well-constructed muzzle brake design that boasts an atheistically pleasing design and cutting edge machining methods.
+It’s also built out of high-quality materials and engineering.
+Moreover, it’s not an expensive option, and comes with many features and qualities that you would expect only out of a higher end muzzle brake model.